 - Windows: if screen sharing is not working, this might be due to a missing screen sharing extension in your browser.
 You can check this by typing chrome://extensions/ into the address bar of your browser.
 If the screen sharing extension is already there, it might be enabled.
 In that case, you can switch it on.
 If the screen sharing extension is not there, please visit the Chrome Web Store to install one for free via this link.

-When the session is live, you can click the Audience view button in the top left corner of the slides frame to see the session like attendees see them.
-You can use it to watch the presentations of other speakers in the same session.
+When the session is live, you can click the Audience view button in the bottom left corner of the dashboard to watch the presentations of other speakers in the same session.
 Please note that in this tab, you can still be heard by others if you're not muted.

-You can switch back to Present live by clicking the switch at the bottom left corner.
-While you are in the Audience view when the moderator selects you to be the active speaker, you are automatically switched to the Present Live mode if you have your camera and/or mic on.
+You can switch back to Present live by clicking the corresponding button in the bottom left corner.
+If you are in the Audience view when the moderator selects you to be the active speaker, you are automatically switched to the Present Live mode if you have your camera and/or mic on.

 The smaller frame on the top right is used for your camera.
 When you turn your camera on, you will see yourself appearing there.
 Moderators and attendees will also see that.